Electric field-induced domain wall motion in spin spiral multiferroics

-{S\arabic{table}} {S\arabic{figure}} {S.\arabic{equation}} Here we report in detail the derivation for the equations of motion of the single-DW case.
+Here we report the detailed derivation of the equations of motion for the single DW case.
 The dynamics of the spiral magnet is described by the Lagrangian density $\mathcal{L}$ and the Rayleigh dissipation functional $\mathcal{R}$

 The meaning of the symbols has already been discussed in the main text.
 We now express the magnetization in spherical coordinates,